filleben/F1Dictionary/README.md

 - **Colours**: I wanted the project to look like a product from Formula One so with this in mind I used the same colour scheme used on the [Official Site](https://www.formula1.com/).
 I used white (Hex: '#ffffff' RGB: 'rgb(255, 255, 255)') as the background and navbar font colour, red (Hex: '#ff0000' RGB: 'rgb(255, 0, 0)') for the navbar and block-divder elements and then black (Hex: '#000000' RGB: 'rgb(0, 0, 0)') for the body text.

+<span id="features"></span>

+## Features

+- **Navigation bar**: Allows the user to navigate to all the pages of the site, consistent throughout the site.
+Links in the navbar change depending on if the user is logged in or not.
+- **User Registration and Authenication**: Users have to make a account and be logged into the site in order to unlock the ability to add, edit and delete definitions.
+- **Definitons Grouped by Category**: Home page displays all the different categories of definition which can be expanded on click to reveal the records in that category.
+- **Add Definition**: Logged in users and add definitions to the database.
+- **Edit Definitions**: Logged in users can edit existing definitions in the database and update them.
+- **Delete Definitions**: Logged in users can delete definitions from the database.
+- **Login Checks**: CRUD pages will only be viewable if a user is logged in.
+- **404 Page**: Provides users with a message if they have entered a incorrect URL or clicked a incorrect link, gives the user the option to return to the home page.

+### Features Left to Implement

+- Search bar on the home page allowing users to simply search for a definition instead of manually finding it.
+- Add a undo button in the event of accidental data deletion by the user.
+- Futher user authentication, users only allowed to change data they have entered themsleves into the database.

 <span id="testing"></span>

 ## Testing